Wood Production: Manufacturing & Kiln Drying

-- Head Rig: the primary saw cuts the tree into sawn pieces or boards.
+- Head Rig: The primary saw cuts the tree into sawn pieces or boards.

-- Edging: removes irregular edges and defects from sawn pieces or boards.
+- Edging: Removes irregular edges and defects from sawn pieces or boards.

-- Trimming: the trimmer squares off the ends of lumber into uniform pieces.
+- Trimming: The trimmer squares off the ends of lumber into uniform pieces.

-- Rough Lumber Sorting: pieces are separated based on dimension and final product production, whether the finished piece will be unseasoned (known as “green”) or dry.
+- Rough Lumber Sorting: Pieces are separated based on dimension and final product production, whether the finished piece will be unseasoned (known as “green”) or dry.

-- Stickering: lumber destined for kiln drying production is stacked with spacers (known as stickers) that allow air to circulate within the stack (green product skips this stage and the next).
+- Stickering: Lumber destined for kiln drying production is stacked with spacers (known as stickers) that allow air to circulate within the stack (green product skips this stage and the next).

-- Planing: smoothes the wood’s surfaces and ensures that each piece has a uniform width and thickness.
+- Planing: Smoothes the wood’s surfaces and ensures that each piece has a uniform width and thickness.

-- Grading: assigns a “grade” to each piece of lumber that indicates its quality level, based on a variety of characteristics, including its MC.
+- Grading: Assigns a “grade” to each piece of lumber that indicates its quality level, based on a variety of characteristics, including its MC.

 Kiln Drying Wood for Maximum Value and Usability

-In order to maximize wood’s value and strength, mills invest both time and money in the kiln drying processes to remove excessive moisture from the lumber stack.
+In order to maximize wood’s value and strength, mills invest both time and money in the kiln drying processes to remove excess moisture from the lumber stack.
 In fact, kiln drying on some hardwood species can take up to (and beyond) a month, depending on the initial MC of the wood.

-Properly-dried wood has many advantages over green wood for both producers and consumers alike.
+Properly dried wood has many advantages over green wood for both producers and consumers alike.
 It reduces waste in manufacturing and extends the service life and usefulness of wood products, giving the consumer a stable product that will last for years.

 - Lumber producers carefully stack “green” wood, using spacers or “stickers” to create gaps for air to freely circulate throughout the stack.

-- Once wood is placed in the kiln, depending upon wood species, the kiln is heated to temperatures between 110 to 180 degrees (Fahrenheit) for conventional-temperature kilns and 230 to 280 degrees (Fahrenheit) for high-temperature kilns.
+- Once the wood is placed in the kiln, depending upon wood species, the kiln is heated to temperatures between 110 to 180 degrees (Fahrenheit) for conventional-temperature kilns and 230 to 280 degrees (Fahrenheit) for high-temperature kilns.

 Many consumers and builders believe that concerns about the lumber MC end when the wood is shipped out of the mill.
 In fact, wood products should be constantly measured and monitored to assure that the MC levels are at optimum EMCs.
-Wood will naturally continually gain or lose moisture until it reaches this EMC balance with the surrounding environment.
+Wood will naturally continue to gain or lose moisture until it reaches this EMC balance with the surrounding environment.